w3c/wai-curricula/content/designer/images-and-graphics.md

 * [Keyboard Compatibility (Web Accessibility Perspectives)](https://www.w3.org/WAI/perspective-videos/keyboard/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [Colors with Good Contrast (Web Accessibility Perspective)](/perspective-videos/contrast/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [Clear Layout and Design (Web Accessibility Perspective)](/perspective-videos/layout/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
+* [Inaccessibility of CAPTCHA](https://www.w3.org/TR/turingtest/) &mdash; examines a number of approaches that allow systems to test for human users and the extent to which these approaches adequately accommodate people with disabilities.
 * [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) &mdash; Address accessibility of web content on desktops, laptops, tablets, and mobile devices.